Pool and spa inspections and compliance

 |From 1 May 2010 until 31 October 2020||1 November 2023|

-You are required to lodge a certificate of barrier compliance every 4 years.
+You are required to lodge a certificate of barrier compliance every four years.
 Check with your council for exact dates.

 Pools and spas constructed on or after 1 November 2020

-Your first certificate of barrier compliance will be due within 30 days of occupancy permit or certificate of final inspection.
+Your first certificate of barrier compliance must be lodged within 30 days of the date of issue of the certificate.
 This certificate must accompany your application for registration.

-Your next certificate of compliance is due 4 years after registration.
+Your next certificate of compliance is due four years after registration.
 Check with your council for exact dates.

 If the inspector determines that your safety barrier is not compliant, they can either: